Using Foundry to Deploy to Your EVM Network¶

 folder so that you don't have two folders that serve the same purpose.

-Congratulations, you have successfully deployed and interacted with smart contracts on your Tanssi EVM appchain using Foundry!
+Congratulations, you have successfully deployed and interacted with smart contracts on your Tanssi EVM network using Foundry!
 For more information, be sure to check out the Foundry Book.

 | Created: December 18, 2023